 The main beach in the town centre of Vila Joiosa.
-A lovely wide sandy beach with palm trees backed by a pedestrianised promenade lined with restaurants.
+A lovely wide sandy beach with palm trees with pedestrianised promenade lined with bars and restaurants.

 To the north of Vila joiosa and very close to Benidorm the Raco del Conill beach is a naturist beach for people who want to sunbathe in the nude

 Two kilometres south of the town centre of Vila Joyosa, a very quiet beach ideal for fishing and nude bathing as this is a nudista beach.

 Platja La Caleta Beach